-Remember that implementing a solid vacation rental contract could make the difference between a positive guest experience and a vacation rental horror story.
-Why wouldn’t you add a short-term rental agreement to your list of essentials?
+A great vacation rental contract could be the difference between a positive guest experience and a vacation rental horror story.
+So, if you don’t have one yet, it’s time to add a short-term rental agreement to your list of host essentials.
+By having a clear outline in place, you’ll protect both your property and your guests.

 Don’t see the form to download the Rental Agreement Template?
 Click here.